Cart 0

 Validation and cost effectiveness of a high throughput genomic newborn screening test using targeted gene sequencing

-Clinical effectiveness of targeted newborn screening
+Clinical effectiveness of targeted genomic newborn screening

 Researchers